-Carpinus ‘Frans Fontaine’
+Carpinus ‘Frans Fontaine’ (Frans Fontaine Hornbeam)

 The narrowest form of Hornbeams, this variety grows 35′ tall by 15′ wide.
 To achieve a privacy screen, you can plant several trees together in rows.
 The dark green foliage offers seasonal interest by turning yellow in the Fall.
+Click here for more images and information.

 Another variety of Hornbeam, this cultivar is grown more commonly as a large shade tree.
 When young, it is a very narrow tree, eventually forming an oval at maturity.
 Grows 35′ tall by 25′ wide.
+Click here for more images and information.

 Acer rubrum ‘Armstrong Gold’